zotonic/zotonic/doc/manuals/email.rst

 bounce/envelop address manually disables Zotonic’s build-in handling of bounces that happen *after* the e-mail was accepted for delivery by the remote SMTP host.

+The bounce e-mail address can also be set on a per-site basis using the ``site.bounce_email_override`` configuration.
+See the site specific settings table above.

 How does Zotonic know the domain?